In The Studio With Che Pope

 Grammy-award winning producer & entrepreneur – Che Pope is a not-so-secret ingredient behind massive stars like Kanye West, The Weeknd, Nas, Christina Aguilera, and more.

 See an exclusive studio tour and watch Che Pope make a beat with Output’s Analog Brass & Winds.
-Plus, discover how to get on the radar of one of the most respected execs in the music industry.

 “Distraction is the enemy of vision.”
 This quote (accredited to Kanye West) takes central place on Che Pope’s quote wall.
 “I love that one because part of this whole studio is about staying focused and being prolific in my creative output”, Che explains.